 The link below provides additional information on the selection and award process, and a list of previously funded seminars.

 To submit a preliminary proposal, attach a single PDF to an email to: email@example.com.

-- An executive summary (description of proposed work).
+- A one-paragraph executive summary (description of proposed work).

-- A statement of the rationale for raising the central questions to be addressed and the potential significance of the inquiry to be pursued.
+- The rationale for raising the central questions to be addressed, their originality, and significance.

 The preliminary proposal described above should be supplemented with the following information as an appendix.
 This appendix does not count towards the 12-page proposal limit.